 Title – Guidelines on Security and Privacy in Public Cloud Computing

 NIST SP 800-144 is mainly geared toward decision-making executives, information officers, and system managers.
-It also mentions an exhaustive list of other SP NIST publications that directly relate to cloud computing and can be used in conjunction with NIST SP 800-144.
+It also includes an exhaustive list of other SP NIST publications that directly relate to cloud computing and can be used in conjunction with NIST SP 800-144.

 - Planning of security and privacy components of cloud computing solutions carefully before implementation.